Division of Population Health Information Governance Policy

 Data Protection Impact Assessment (DPIA): a structured approach to identifying the privacy risks associated with the processing of personal data and for implementing appropriate controls to manage those risks.
 Data Protection Impact Assessments | Governance and Management | The University of Sheffield

 Data Security and Protection Toolkit (DSPT): An online self-assessment tool that allows organisations to measure their performance against the National Data Guardian’s 10 data security standards.
-This is completed by Division of Population Health IG in order to assess our IG policies and procedures against these standards.
+This is completed by the Division of Population Health IG committee in order to assess our IG policies and procedures against these standards.
 Project teams using the DSPT as their security assurance must pay particular attention to the Process for projects using the Data Security and Protection Toolkit (DSPT) as the security assurance

 General Data Protection Regulation (GDPR): The law created in the European Union (EU) to protect personal data.
 The Data Protection Act 2018 enacts GDPR into UK law.
 Since leaving the EU, ‘UK GDPR’ alongside the amended version of the DPA 2018 are in effect.
 Guide to the UK General Data Protection Regulation (UK GDPR) | ICO